 The men are not allowed to wear shorts (except on the beach) but a short-sleeve shirt does not make any problem.
 The rules for the dress code are not very tight in Iran however you should observe the basics in order not to face any problem.

 What is the best time to travel to Iran?

 Due to the climate diversity in Iran, you can enjoy every kind of weather in any season according to the place you travel to in the country.

-May be for an intrepid traveling it does not matter which season you travel Iran.
+Maybe for intrepid traveling, it does not matter which season you travel Iran.
 You can spend the summer in Ardabil and enjoy cool weather or travel southern Iran in winter to enjoy the hot climate there.